-Voice Access is an accessibility service that helps users who have difficulty manipulating a touch screen (e.g. due to paralysis, tremor, or temporary injury) use their Android devices by voice.
+Voice Access helps anyone who has difficulty manipulating a touch screen (e.g. due to paralysis, tremor, or temporary injury) use their Android device by voice.

 - Text editing and dictation (e.g. "type hello", "replace coffee with tea")

-The tutorial introduces the most common voice commands (starting Voice Access, clicking, scrolling, basic text editing, and getting to the "What can I say?" menu).
+Voice Access includes a tutorial which introduces the most common voice commands (starting Voice Access, tapping, scrolling, basic text editing, and getting help).

-To stop Voice Access, just say "stop listening".
+To pause Voice Access temporarily, just say "stop listening".
 To disable Voice Access completely, go to Settings > Accessibility > Voice Access and turn off the switch.

 This app passed the security test for virus, malware and other malicious attacks and doesn't contain any threats.